upb-lea/ElectricGrid.jl/docs/src/Env_Interaction.md

 Investigating the `DataFrame` we can see, that even more states then planned are logged.
-The `JEG` framework stores all information available with regards to the state we have chosen.
+The `ElectricGrid` framework stores all information available with regards to the state we have chosen.
 Here, additionally the voltage across the inductor and the state after the action is applied is stored as well.
 For more detailed information, see `API-Doku -> DataHook`.

-After the experiment, the `RenderHookResults()` function provided by the `JEG` package can be used to show the results of the simulated episode.
+After the experiment, the `RenderHookResults()` function provided by the `ElectricGrid` package can be used to show the results of the simulated episode.
 States and actions which are logged with the `DataHook` can be selected to be plotted: